Buying a home: How do you know that you’re getting a good house?

 That means making sure your house is marketable (will hold or increase in value), safe, and functional (without weird quirks, like having to go through the kitchen to get to your bedroom).

-You can eliminate many undesirable houses with an online search, but some items must be addressed in person, and others require the help of a professional.Click to see today's rates (Oct 20th, 2017)
+You can eliminate many undesirable houses with an online search, but some items must be addressed in person, and others require the help of a professional.Verify your new rate (Dec 11th, 2017)

 Your first step in eliminating homes you don't want is finding the neighborhoods you do want.
 An online search can tell you: